espressif/esp-idf/docs/en/api-guides/external-ram.rst

         Some PSRAM chips are 1.8 V devices and some are 3.3 V. Consult the datasheet for your PSRAM chip and {IDF_TARGET_NAME} device to find out the working voltages.

         By default, the PSRAM is powered up by the on-chip LDO2.
-You can use :ref:`CONFIG_ESP_VDD_PSRAM_LDO_ID` to switch the LDO ID accordingly.
+You can use :ref:`CONFIG_ESP_LDO_CHAN_PSRAM_DOMAIN` to switch the LDO channel accordingly.
 Set this value to -1 to use an external power supply, which means the on-chip LDO will not be used.
 By default, the PSRAM connected to LDO is set to the correct voltage based on the Espressif module used.
-You can still use :ref:`CONFIG_ESP_VDD_PSRAM_LDO_VOLTAGE_MV` to select the LDO output voltage if you are not using an Espressif module.
+You can still use :ref:`CONFIG_ESP_LDO_VOLTAGE_PSRAM_DOMAIN` to select the LDO output voltage if you are not using an Espressif module.
 When using an external power supply, this option does not exist.

 .. note::